GSA-TTS/identity-handbook/_articles/manage-50-50-state.md

 ### Delete a route
 * Deploy 1: Remove all links and redirects to the route
-* Deploy 2: Change the route to a redirect if possible to avoid user 404s from bookmarks.
+* Deploy 2: Change the route to a redirect if possible to avoid user 404s from browser history or bookmarks.
 * Deploy 3: 2-4 weeks later, check `production.log` request logs and remove the deprecated route.

 ### Rename a route
 * Deploy 1: Add the new route and controller action.
-Make the old route point to the new controller.
+Map the old route to the new controller and move to the deprecated section of `routes.rb`.
 * Deploy 2: Delete the old controller action.
 * Deploy 3: 2-4 weeks later, check `production.log` request logs and remove the deprecated route.